Ficool

 He raised an eyebrow.
 "I'm not your host.
 I'm your last option."

-I stood there, staring at the slightly open door like it might bite me.
+I stood there, staring at the open door as if it could bite me.
+Everything in me screamed, Don't go in.
+Not because of danger, but because of him.

 So I didn't move.